Integrative-Transcriptomics/OmicsTIDE/README.md

 A detailed description of the tool can be found in the [tutorial](doc/TUTORIAL.md).

 ## Installation Guide
 The following steps are required to set up the requirements for properly running OmicsTIDE.
+The installation process includes python libraries for the back-end implementation.
+Scripts required for the front-end functions are all loaded directly from the web.

 **NOTE: Although it is recommended to work with a virtual environment to avoid package version conflicts, the user can also skip this step if the user is aware of this and has the required packages installed**